openerp-hk-t/doc/index.md

 ### Features

-Explore more of ChatApp by reading about our features:
+Explore more of Auto-SQL by reading about our features:

 #### Sales